Fiat 124 Spider GFB DV+ Diverter Valve Fitting

 Fitting the GFB DV+

 The instructions that come with the kit are fairly clear and fitting it was very straightforward so there is no point repeating them all here.
 It is simply a matter of undoing three bolts and removing the original unit, replacing the parts supplied in the beautifully packaged GFB kit and bolting it back into place.
 One potential challenge is removing the original piston sleeve from the diverter body.
 The instructions say to do this CAREFULLY in capital letters, as it is very fragile.
 Fragile is an understatement and personally I found it impossible to remove without damaging the sleeve, it’s made of some sort of especially fragile material, possibly even the material from butterfly wings.

 This isn’t a massive issue, as you are replacing the sleeve and just keeping the diverter body although, as stated in the instructions, you will not be able to re-use the factory piston if you do damage the sleeve.
 So that’s me not reusing the factory piston then!
 When you look at the factory piston compared to the GFB DV+ piston I think you’ll agree that you wouldn’t want to put it back!
 So save yourself some time and just get the thing out of there.

 The DV+ can be configured in two different ways, depending on your desired outcome.
 Fitting the DV+ with the main spring installed means the DV+ can open and close progressively in response to how much boost pressure is present, unlike the factory diverter which just opens fully regardless of whether there is boost to vent or not.
 Because this operation method is different from the factory diverter, it is not unusual or detrimental to hear a different sound from the intake when lifting off the throttle at low RPM, especially if you have an aftermarket intake or a larger turbo installed.
-Using this spring can also cause the ECU to think something is up and throw an error, so can fit without and just have the DV+ act like your regular diverter, only stronger and no leaks.
+Using this spring can also cause the ECU to think something is up and throw an error, so you can fit without the main spring and just have the DV+ act like your regular diverter, only stronger and no leaks.
 I fitted the spring and have no fault codes.

 So, does it make any difference?